Dynamic Low-Stretch Trees via Dynamic Low-Diameter Decompositions: Introduction

-Our overall approach towards the low-stretch tree algorithm -- to use low-diameter decompositions based on random-shift clustering in the construction of Alon et al.~\cite{AlonKPW95} -- is fairly well-known in the static setting, in particular for parallel and distributed~\cite{HaeuplerLi18} models.
-However, to make this approach work in the dynamic setting we need to circumvent some non-trivial challenges that at first might not be obvious.
-In particular, we cannot employ the following paradigm that often is very helpful in designing dynamic algorithms: obtain an algorithm that can only handle edge deletions and then extend it to a fully dynamic one using a general reduction.
-While we do follow this paradigm for our dynamic LDD algorithm, there are two obstacles that prevent us from doing so for the dynamic low-stretch tree: First, there is no obvious candidate for such a decremental-to-fully-dynamic reduction.
+Our overall approach towards the low-stretch tree algorithm -- to use low-diameter decompositions based on random-shift clustering in the construction of Alon et al.~\cite{AlonKPW95} -- has been used before in parallel and distributed algorithms~\cite{BlellochGKMPT14,GhaffariKKLP15,HaeuplerL18}.
+However, to make this approach work in the dynamic setting we need to circumvent some non-trivial challenges.
+In particular, we cannot employ the following paradigm that often is very helpful in designing dynamic algorithms: design an algorithm that can only handle edge deletions and then extend it to the fully dynamic setting using a general reduction.
+While we do follow this paradigm for our dynamic LDD algorithm, there are two obstacles that prevent us from doing so for the dynamic low-stretch tree: First, many fully-dynamic-to-decremental reductions exploit some form of ``decomposability'', which does not hold for low-stretch trees, i.e., low-stretch trees of subgraphs of the input graph cannot be simply be combined to a single low-stretch tree of the full graph.
 Second, in our dynamic low-diameter decomposition edges might start and stop being inter-cluster edges, even if the input graph is only undergoing deletions.
 In the hierarchy of Alon et al.\ this leads to both insertions and deletions at the next level of the hierarchy.
-As opposed to other dynamic problems~\cite{HenzingerKN16,AbrahamDKKP16}, our algorithm cannot simply enforce some type of ``monotonicity'' by not passing on insertions to the next level of the hierarchy (to keep a deletions-only setting).
-In particular, if an edge $ e $ appears as an inter-cluster edge and we do not make it available to the next level, $ e $ cannot be part of the low-stretch tree’$ T $ maintained by the algorithm.
-We would then, in a separate step, continuously have to fix $ T $ to incorporate edges that have been left out.
-It is however not clear how to make such a fix while still keeping the average stretch of the tree low, in particular because there might be many such edges inserted over the course of the deletions-only algorithm.
+As opposed to other dynamic problems~\cite{HenzingerKN16,AbrahamDKKP16}, one cannot simply enforce some type of ``monotonicity'' by not passing on insertions to the next level of the hierarchy (to stay within a deletions-only setting) as there might be too many such edges to ignore them.
 Thus, it seems that we really have to deal with the fully dynamic setting in the first place.
 We show that this can be done by a sophisticated amortization approach that explicitly analyzes the number of updates passed on to the next level.

 \paragraph*{Related Work.}